Bronze Figure of Palden Lhamo, Mongolia, 18th Century

 |Size||Height: 42 cm|

-Bronze Figure of Palden Lhamo, Mongolia, 18th Century, Exhibited and Published in “The art of compassion” 2018 P24.
+A superb Bronze Figure of Palden Lhamo, Mongolia, 18th Century, Exhibited and Published in “The art of compassion” 2018 P24.

 Palden Lhamo is one of Mongolia’s great protector deities.
 She was widely regarded in Tibet as its national protector and her role included safeguarding both the Dalai and Panchen Lamas, as well as Lhasa city itself.
 In Mongolia, she had a similar role and protected cities and monasteries.
 She rides a mule and holds a vajra club, as well as a skull cup (missing here), and sits atop a flayed human skin as a saddle blanket.
 Her steed rides through an ocean of blood contained by writhing snakes.
 Her attendants are the Makara-headed dakini (Makara means ‘water demon’; dakini means ‘female wisdomholder’), depicted with a trunk, and the lion-headed dakini holding a chopper.
 They are respectively known as Makaravaktra and Simhavaktra.
 Her horse has a mirror on its head to reflect evil and Palden Lhamo usually holds a bag of diseases to spread over her enemies.